The Best Middle Eastern Restaurants in Montreal: Our suggestions

 Montréal

 Neighbouring its big brother, the delicious Alep restaurant, Le Petit Alep is much less expensive, but just as delicious and generous with its Armenian and Syrian fare.
 Soups and salads with Middle Eastern flavours, hearty and delicious mezzes, pitas, chicken or lamb kebabs, falafel and other gourmet delights are on the menu.
 You are sure to be satisfied during your tasting and guaranteed to be full at the end of your meal.
 Be sure to pair your meal with some amazing wine – they have a very nice wine list.
-Note that the service can sometimes be a little slow, but it is compensated by the warm and friendly atmosphere of the place.
-Photos Alison Slattery
+The service is always attentive, and the warm, friendly atmosphere also adds to the pleasure of dining here.
+Photo : Alison Slattery

 191 Rue Jean-Talon Est